Use this brisket calculator to estimate how much to buy, when to start cooking, and how to adjust for altitude

 When should I start my brisket?

-- Plan by serve time or start time (we’ll compute when to put brisket on)
+- Plan by serve time or start time.

-- Accounts for wrap method, stall, and rest time
+- Accounts for pit temperature, wrap method, thickness, stall behavior, and rest or hold time.

 How to Use the Planner

-- Choose your planning method: Plan by serve time (when you want to eat) or start time (when you want to begin smoking).
+- Choose your planning method: Plan by serve time when dinner is fixed, or plan by start time when you already know when the brisket will go on.

-- Set your timing: Enter your target serve date and time.
+- Set your timing: Add your target serve date and time, plus the rest or hold window you want to build in.

-- Get your timeline: The calculator provides a complete schedule including when to light your fire, wrap, check temps, and rest.
+- Review your timeline: The calculator provides a planning schedule for when to light the fire, put the brisket on, wrap, check tenderness, rest or hold, and slice.

 Brisket Cook Time Calculator